sbaier1/avro-car-sensor-simulator/README.md

 The file will be generated as `car-sensor-data.csv` in the current directory.

+## Build load simulator

+The device simulator can simulate this model with multiple models, publishing their data to an MQTT broker with its behavior configured in `scenario.xml`.

+You can build the Docker image using `build-generator.sh`.
+This will add the MQTT payload generator to the device simulator base image.

 ## Failure modes

 For probabilities of events and implementation details, see [CarModel](src/main/java/com/hivemq/CarModel.java)